LPWAN Meshes: MeshCore - Moving Beyond the Ad-Hoc

 - Security policies and encryption keys

-For professional deployments, this isn’t a bug, it’s a feature.
+You’re not tapping buttons in an app—you’re editing JSON or XML files and potentially writing code to handle your specific data protocols.
+For a serious deployment, this isn’t a bug, it’s a feature.
 You need this level of control.
-But it means the barrier to entry is significantly higher than consumer-oriented platforms.
+But it means the barrier to entry is higher.

 Real-World Performance